work with object's attached files

 Adding files to an object

-The Oberon fileput feature
+The OBEROn fileput feature

 allows files of various formats to be managed by the object.